 John is better known by his nickname “Sam”.
 Sam is a retired dental surgeon who has always had an interest in freshwater biology since he was at school.
 His primary interests are water chemistry and the study of freshwater invertebrates.
 He is involved in both the water testing and invertebrate monitoring activities of OART and is currently the Trust’s Vice Chairman.
 He is also Water Resources Officer for the Sussex Branch of the Salmon & Trout Association.

-Philip is currently a Senior Director in Acoustics for RPS Planning and Environment, a multi-disciplinary international consultancy, where he manages a team of acoustics, noise and vibration consultants across the UK.
+Philip is currently a Director at Savills, a multi-disciplinary international estates and planning consultancy, where he manages a team of acoustics, noise and vibration consultants across the UK.
 Philip started his career as a geologist working on exploration oil and gas rigs – a perfect background to assist at OART with their water sampling analysis, which he has done for many years.
-He is a keen fisherman, conservationist and supports various local and international wildlife groups.
+He is a keen fisherman, conservationist, deer manager and supports various local and international wildlife groups.

 Dr James Ebdon